taverntesting/taverntesting.github.io/index.md

 # Easier API testing

 [![Travis CI](https://travis-ci.org/taverntesting/tavern.svg?branch=master)](https://travis-ci.org/taverntesting/tavern) [![PyPi](https://img.shields.io/pypi/v/tavern.svg)](https://pypi.org/project/tavern/) [![Gitter chat](https://badges.gitter.im/taverntesting.png)](https://gitter.im/taverntesting) [![Read the Docs](https://readthedocs.org/projects/pip/badge/?version=latest&style=flat)](https://tavern.readthedocs.io/en/latest/)

 Tavern is a pytest plugin, command-line tool and Python library for automated testing of APIs, with a simple, concise and flexible YAML-based syntax.
 It's very simple to get started, and highly customisable for complex tests.
 Tavern supports testing RESTful APIs as well as MQTT based APIs.

-The best way to use Tavern is with [pytest](https://docs.pytest.org/en/latest/).
-Tavern comes with a pytest plugin so that literally all you have to do is install pytest and Tavern, write your tests in `.tavern.yaml` files and run pytest.
-This means you get access to all of the pytest ecosystem and allows you to do all sorts of things like regularly run your tests against a test server and report failures or generate HTML reports.
+Tavern acts as a pytest plugin so that all you have to do is install pytest and Tavern, write your tests in `.tavern.yaml` files, and run pytest.
+This means you get access to all of the pytest ecosystem.

 You can also integrate Tavern into your own test framework or continuous integration setup using the Python library, or use the command line tool, `tavern-ci` with bash scripts and cron jobs.

-To learn more, check out the [examples](https://taverntesting.github.io/examples) or the complete [documentation](https://taverntesting.github.io/documentation).
-If you're interested in contributing to the project take a look at the [GitHub repo](https://github.com/taverntesting/tavern).

 ## Quickstart